A thin layer on top of Neovim's native vim.pack, adding support for lazy-loading and the widely adopted lazy.nvim-like declarative spec.

 lsp.lua

-Each file returns a spec or list of specs (see examples or spec reference):
+Each file should return a spec or list of specs (see spec examples or spec reference):

 return {